KEINOS/gofeed/README.md

 ## Build

 If you have bash and Docker installed, then you don't need a Golang environment to build the binary.
-Just run the `build-bin.sh` script under `./build/` directory and you'll get the compiled binary in `./bin/`
+Just run the `build-bin.sh` script under `./build/` directory and you'll get the compiled binaries in `./bin/`

 ```shellsession
 $ ./build/build-bin.sh